sebkirche/check_websites/README.md

     - `rx_text` a regex pattern that is run on the document visible body text

     - `rx_raw` a regex pattern that is run on the document content (e.g. you can match on javascript code).

+    - if no test is configured, the whole content of the url is retrived and kept gzipped, future checks will make diffs on the whole page.

 # OPTIONS